knuxify/eartag/README.md

 - pillow (used for some picture operations)
 - mutagen (used for file tagging)
 - python-magic (used for MIME type detection)
+- pyacoustid (used for Identify Selected Files option)

 ## Building